 - the chilled ones are whipped more easily.

-- is used for maximum simplification and acceleration of the process: put the bowl on the scale, threw the necessary ingredients, stirred – poured into the form, sent to the oven.
+- is used for maximum simplification and acceleration of the process: put the bowl on the kitchen scales, threw the necessary ingredients, stirred – poured into the form, sent to the oven.
 That’s it.
 Done.

 - if you don’t have a food processor- you can try to use a blender to mix the ingredients;